mtaufek/Parstagram/README.md

 Here's a walkthrough of implemented user stories:

 <img src='http://g.recordit.co/dHWcMnmWrW.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-# Parstagram - Part II
+# Instagram - Part II

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!